Asif-Johan/BDAppsHackathon/Project_description.md

 #### 👩‍🎓 **For Students:**

 * **Smart Resume Builder:** Generate polished resumes tailored for internships or junior jobs.
+* **Internship Page** : Browse and apply to real Internships / Junior level jobs
-* **Internship & Micro-Gig Listings:** Browse and apply for real opportunities from companies across Bangladesh.
+* **Micro-Gig Listings:** Browse and apply for real micro-gig opportunities from companies across Bangladesh.
 * **Application Tracker:** View status of each application in real-time.
 * **Corporate Rooms Access:** Join company-created spaces where they can interact with potential candidates and complete assessments or discussions.

 > 🛑 *Note: Students cannot chat with other students.
-Communication is strictly between students and companies inside Corporate Rooms.*
+Communication is strictly between students and companies inside Corporate Rooms.
+Inside corporate rooms, publicly students can talk among themselves also.*

 #### 🏢 **For Companies:**

+* **Post Internships:** List available interships
-* **Post Internships & Micro-Gigs:** Share job roles, deadlines, and selection criteria.
+* **Post Micro-Gigs:** Share job roles, deadlines, and selection criteria.
 * **Corporate Rooms:** Private spaces to manage a cohort of student applicants or learners; ideal for shortlisting interns or varsity reps.
+They can arrange a test or interview or make rooms free to join
 * **Talent Discovery & Shortlisting:** Filter by skills, resumes, previous experience, and assign badges.
 * **Chat in Rooms:** Company representatives can chat with students inside their room, conduct assessments, and make announcements.